The first disc of THE ANGLE OF BEST DISTANCE is done. I think.

-i made a rough assembly last night. now i’m tweaking a few things to get the volume more consistent from song-to-song. i had to drop a few tracks in order to squeeze something close to the sequence i wanted onto one CD. it was supposed to run 23 songs long. now it comes out to 20 songs and just a hair shy of 80 minutes.
+I made a rough assembly last night.
+Now I’m tweaking a few things to get the volume more consistent from song-to-song.
+I had to drop a few tracks in order to squeeze something close to the sequence I wanted onto one CD.
+It was supposed to run twenty-three songs long.
+Now it comes out to twenty songs and just a hair shy of eighty minutes.

-i wanted to fit 100 songs on this album, spread out over 4 CDs, but i don’t think that’s quite going to happen. i’ll be lucky if i can squeeze 85 songs in there. space limitations…always forcing you to shave things down.
+I wanted to fit a hundred songs on this album, spread out over four CDs, but I don’t think that’s quite going to happen.
+I’ll be lucky if I can squeeze eighty songs in there.
+Space limitations…always forcing you to shave things down.

-i’m not sure how well this first CD flows. it jumps from a moody synth-heavy soundscape, to a happy-sounding blues-folk number, to something crawling toward sloppy power pop, to an austere acoustic guitar-based ballad, to a warped 11-minute spoken-word piece, and back again. if it was a standalone album and not just one part of a larger whole, it would be one of the most unpredictable, schizophrenic things i’ve done.
+I’m not sure how well this first CD flows.
+It jumps from a moody synth-heavy soundscape, to a happy-sounding blues-folk number, to something crawling toward sloppy power pop, to an austere acoustic guitar-based ballad, to a warped 11-minute spoken-word piece, and back again.
+If it was a standalone album and not just one part of a larger whole, it would be one of the most unpredictable things I’ve done.

-i don’t think there’s any way to sequence the songs so they make any kind of linear sense, and arranging them in chronological order would feel pretty bland to me. the whole thing is a huge mess of music. so it seems to me i’m best off treating each disc as a quarter of the mess, letting things careen all over the place. better to be governed by what feels right to the gut, and not what would make for a tidier or easier listening experience.
+I don’t think there’s any way to sequence the songs so they make any kind of linear sense, and arranging them in chronological order would feel pretty bland to me.
+The whole thing is a huge mess of music.
+Seems to me I’m best off treating each disc as a quarter of the mess, letting things careen all over the place.
+Better to be governed by what feels right to the gut, and not what would make for a tidier or easier listening experience.

-hopefully it will reward the work it requires. at the very least, it might make for the strangest soundtrack you’ll ever have for a road-trip. it cracks me up that some of the catchiest, most accessible things i’ve done are going on this album, and i’m sure some people will listen and think, “why didn’t you just take those nice catchy songs and put them in one place? why did you have to throw in the goofy beatboxing and the song that’s just a bunch of stupid internet acronyms sweetly sung as a way of poking fun at how we’ve all intellectually regressed in the wake of instant messaging? why?!”
+Hopefully it’ll reward the work it requires.
+At the very least, it might make for the strangest soundtrack you’ll ever have for a road trip.
+It cracks me up that some of the catchiest, most accessible things I’ve done are going on this album, and I’m sure some people will listen and think, “Why didn’t you just take those nice catchy songs and put them in one place?
+Why did you have to throw in the goofy beatboxing and the song that’s just a bunch of stupid internet acronyms sweetly sung as a way of poking fun at how we’ve all intellectually regressed in the wake of instant messaging?
+Why?!”

-so. one disc and 80 minutes down. three discs and 240 more minutes to go, give or take. it should be much smoother sailing from here.
+So.
+One disc and eighty minutes down.
+Three discs and two hundred and forty more minutes to go, give or take.
+It should be much smoother sailing from here.